estimated that one in five people experience work-related stress at

 Open to all staff

-complete a brief assessment to ensure that the course will meet
+assessment to ensure that the course will be suitable.
+The

-their needs.
-The course is run as a lecture and not as a form of
+course is run as a lecture and not as a form of therapy or

-therapy or interactive workshop.
-It may not therefore be suitable
+interactive workshop.
+It may not therefore be suitable for

 those requiring more of a counselling approach.

 If you have any queries, or your staff would